AlexAven/turkish-language-school-layout/README.md

 Pagination, hovers, and modal windows are realized.

-SASS preprocessor was used for styling.
+Uses SASS preprocessor for styling.